dupr/duprkit/README.md

 However, this problem can be bypassed by only providing the build script.

 * Repackging upstream pre-built binary tarballs into .deb format.
 For example, the VisualStudio-Code upstream tarball.
-It costs you enourmous amount of time and energy to build and put it to the official Debian archive.
+It costs you enormous amount of time and energy to build and put it to the official Debian archive.
 Why not just repack and use it?